Charles de Gaulle Airport to Paris in 30mn by the express train RER link

 Look for the sign ‘Vers Paris’; pass through the barrier and proceed down to the platform.

-Frequency of RER trains for Paris?
+Frequency of express train RER trains for Paris?

 Express RER trains leave every day, every 6-15mn from the RER-TGV station.